-As president of College Media Association, I lead a national organization of more than 650 college media advisers who seek to develop strong, student-led media programs at colleges and universities across North America.
+As president of College Media Association from 2017 to 2019, I led a national organization of more than 650 college media advisers who seek to develop strong, student-led media programs at colleges and universities across North America.

 I’ve sought to position CMA at the vanguard of efforts to protect First Amendment freedoms and to speak out against threats to the independence of student media.
 We’ve helped instigate and support New Voices laws that aim to prevent censorship at both the high school and college level, and we fight back against school officials who try to stifle the student press.

 An update for the end of 2019: